-- Should be compiled to run on x86 and ARM.
+- It should be compiled to run on x86 and ARM.

 - Samsung Galaxy Tab 3 10.1" runs on x86!

-Runs failing with "There are not available xxx devices at the moment…"
+Runs failing with "There are not available __ devices at the moment…"

-This error means that at this moment there are not available phones of the requested type due to maintenance issues on AWS Device Farm.
-It can also shows up when the app was not build to support the device's OS version.
+The error means there are no (real device) available phones of the requested type due to maintenance issues on AWS Device Farm.
+It can also show up when the app was not built to support the device's OS version.

-- When this occurs let us at firstname.lastname@example.org or through Intercom so that we can monitor this.
-Usually, AWS will make the device available again after some hours.
+- When this occurs let us know at firstname.lastname@example.org or through the blue chat button so that we can monitor this.
+Usually, AWS will make the device available again after a few hours.

 - If the preview works, please check that the app was built to run on the device's OS version.
-It is particular important to check the app's "Minimum OS Version".
+It is particularly important to check the app's "Minimum OS Version".

-Browser loaded instead of the App in the beginning of the test
+The browser loaded instead of the App at the beginning of the test

-If and when the testers report that the browser was showed instead of the app this usually means that the app crashed right after be launched.
+If the testers report that the browser was showing instead of the app this usually means that the app crashed right after being launched.
 If this occurs, please check the App Logs for the error event and watch the tester video.

 App not installed on Android real devices

-On Android tests using real phones (via Device Farm) the app will not be installed if it does not support the Android version installed on the devices.
+On Android tests using real devices, the app will not be installed if it does not support the Android version installed on the devices.

-- Usually, the following error message will appears in the logs when the app requires a newer Android version: "Requires newer sdk version #XX (current version is #YY)"
+- Usually, the following error message will appear when the app requires a newer Android version: "Requires newer sdk version XX (current version is YY)"

-If you encounter error that is not detailed above, please let us know at firstname.lastname@example.org.
+If you encounter an error that is not detailed above, please let us know at email@example.com.